 If you’d like to hire a freelance manager, you may save some money.
 But be warned that reliability can be a concern (as opposed to an agency or in-house employee).

-On the other hand, an in-house marketing manager can typically take on the responsibilities of SEM management — so long as they have additional help to carry out SEO tasks (see: content creation, technical SEO, and beyond).
+On the other hand, an in-house marketing manager can typically take on the responsibilities of SEM management — so long as they have additional help to carry out SEO tasks (see: content creation, on-page SEO, technical SEO, and beyond).

 If you don’t already have an internal team, keep in mind that hiring a new full-time employee is a big expense.
 It also doesn’t cover the additional costs associated with SEO.